 Is your marriage not what you expected?
 Perhaps you are struggling badly and wonder if anything will fix it?
 Maybe your marriage is ok, but you wonder if it could be even better?
-Your mindsets about your marriage can make all the difference.
-Changing the way you look at your relationship, through a Biblical lens, can help you to appreciate your spouse and your marriage, and reduce the amount and intensity of conflicts you may have.
+The mindsets you entertain about your marriage can make all the difference.
+Changing the way you look at your relationship, through a Biblical lens, can help you to appreciate your spouse and your marriage, and reduce the number and intensity of conflicts you have.